 For Booking Info contact Kimrea at email@example.com

-A prolifically active songwriter, Kimrea has been composing and performing her songs an impressive four decades.
-Kimrea sees her songwriting style as a box of many colors with roots in folk, influences of rock, nuances of jazz, touches of blues, country flavors and pinches of punk.
+A prolific American songwriter and singer Kimrea has been composing and performing her own compositions for almost five decades.
+Her songs are a vibrant mix of colors and emotions.
+Her lyrics communicate in simple catchy ways.
+She draws from many styles with roots in folk, influences of rock, nuances of jazz, touches of blues, country flavors, pop spices, theatrical flourishes and pinches of punk.

-By the time she was 17, Kimrea was performing solo gigs as a folk artist, doing the required "Top-40" covers and sneaking in an occasional original song from time to time.
-She played six nights a week in the ski country of Northern Michigan, between Traverse City and Kalamazoo.
+By the time she was 18, Kimrea was performing as a folk artist, doing the required "Top-40" covers and sneaking in an occasional original song from time to time.
+She played solo, accompanying herself on guitar, six nights a week in the ski country of Northern Michigan, between Traverse City and Kalamazoo.
 Her venues consisted of nightclubs, dinner clubs, coffee shops, bars and college campuses.

 In 1978, Kimrea bought a one-month rail pass and continued her journey in search for places where she could play her own music.
 Ultimately landing in San Francisco with only a dime left in her pocket, she became a seasoned street musician.
 Her troubadour travels circled around the continent, via New York, New Orleans, San Francisco, Seattle, Vancouver, Montreal, Cambridge and Boston, and helped in the development of songwriting that is inspired by an infinite variety of styles and forms of music.

 In 1984, burnt from the hard life of a street musician, Kimrea disappeared from the music scene.
-She worked as a gardener, a secretary, a web developer, an artist and a preschool teacher, continuing to write her songs and testing them out at the local Mill Valley Sweetwater Open Mic.
+She worked as a gardener, a secretary, a web developer, an artist and a preschool teacher, still continuing to write her songs and testing them out at the local Open Mic.

-In 1999, encouraged by her friend, the late Rose Frager of the Famous Sausalito Recording Studio the Record Plant, Kimrea decided to perform again.
-After her first gig in over 15 years, Kimrea found herself at Fantasy Studios in Berkeley with a record deal, recording her debut album “Dreamdogs” which was released in early 2001.
+In 1999 Kimrea began to perform solo at the No Name Bar.
+Via an Angel in the audience at her first official show, she found herself at Fantasy Studios in Berkeley with a record deal, recording her debut album “Dreamdogs” which was released in early 2001.